 Studying Thai massage in Thailand can be a wonderful experience with many benefits and a great cultural experience.
 However do not assume that the Thai Massage education is automatically superior just because the teacher is Thai.

-There are also many highly qualified and talented teachers in the western world who should be given consideration, and whose skills and communication abilities can be much higher than some of the teachers in Thailand.
+There are also many highly qualified and talented teachers in the western world who should be given consideration, and whose skills and communication abilities can be much higher than many of the teachers in Thailand.

-Studying in the west can produce excellent skills and hours towards licencing, but it will lack the cultural element of Thailand and it will cost more.
+Studying in the west can produce excellent skills and hours towards licensing, but it will lack the cultural element of Thailand and it will cost more.
 Two good choices with pros and cons each.